AdaptiveCpp/AdaptiveCpp/README.md

 ![Compiler stack](/doc/img/stack.png)

 Because a program compiled with AdaptiveCpp appears just like any other program written in vendor-supported programming models (like CUDA or HIP) to vendor-provided software, vendor tools such as profilers or debuggers also work well with AdaptiveCpp.

+An illustration on how the project fits into the SYCL ecosystem can be found ([here](doc/sycl-ecosystem.md)).

 ## About the project